Anglo-Norman invasion of Ireland: After Henry's departure

 Shortly after Henry left Ireland, Hugh de Lacy invaded Meath and was confronted by Tigernán Ua Ruairc.
 The two leaders met on the Hill of Ward for negotiations.
 During these negotiations, there was a dispute, and de Lacy's men killed Ua Ruairc.
 His head was then impaled over the gate of Dublin Castle.
 Strongbow also invaded and plundered Offaly, but failed to subdue it.

 In early 1173, many of the Anglo-Norman leaders left Ireland to fight for King Henry in the Revolt of 1173–74.
 When Raymond FitzGerald returned later that year, he led a successful plundering raid into the kingdom of the Déisi, by both land and sea - even though, as their king had submitted to Henry, the kingdom should have been exempt from attack.
 The Norman raid on the monastic town of Lismore was interrupted by a Norse-Irish fleet from Cork.
 After a naval engagement, the Normans withdrew to Waterford.
 FitzGerald then returned to Wales, due to the death of his father.

-In late 1173, Diarmait Mac Murchada's son, Domhnall Caomhánach (Donal Cavanagh), attacked Strongbow's forces in Leinster, killing 200 men.
+In late 1173, Diarmait Mac Murchada's son, Domhnall Caomhánach (Donal Kavanagh), attacked Strongbow's forces in Leinster, killing 200 men.
 Around the same time, an Irish army from Thomond and Connacht, led by Domnall Ua Briain (Donal O'Brian), forced the Normans out of Kilkenny and destroyed Strongbow's motte-and-bailey castle there.
 Strongbow responded in early 1174 by marching an army into Thomond and advancing towards Limerick.
 At the Battle of Thurles, Domnall Ua Briain's forces defeated a contingent of Strongbow's army, killing thousands and forcing him to abandon the march to Limerick.

 Norman power in Ireland seemed to be disintegrating, and in the words of Gerald de Barri, "the entire population of Ireland took the opportunity of this disorder to rise with one consent against the English".
 Shortly after the Norman defeat at Thurles, the Norse-Irish of Waterford rose up and killed the Norman garrison of 200 soldiers.
 Ruaidrí gathered an army that included contingents from Connacht, Meath, Breffny, Oriel, Ulster, and the Northern Uí Néill, along with their kings.
 It marched into Meath, destroying the castles at Trim and Duleek, before advancing on Dublin.
 Raymond FitzGerald landed at Wexford with at least 30 knights, 100 mounted soldiers and 300 archers.
 When this army arrived at Dublin and reinforced the garrison there, Ruaidrí's army withdrew.

 In 1175, the Anglo-Normans rebuilt their castles in Meath and raided or "laid waste" the province from Athlone in the west to Drogheda in the east.
 They also hanged the Irish king of Meath, Magnus Ua Máel Sechlainn (Manus O'Melaghlin).